£21,045 - £35,730 Price range

 One of the key selling points of most Minis is they’re more engaging to drive and come with livelier engines than their rivals.
 The Clubman is also agile and competent, but the focus here is on ride comfort.
 This is understandable given the main purpose of the car is to carry the whole family and their luggage in comfort and style rather than charge around corners at breakneck speeds.

-The Cooper S is by far the most fun to drive, but testers say it’s lacks the character of older fast Minis.
-You still get the heavy and direct steering that all reviewers like, but the overwhelming opinion is that this Mini feels a little too grown up.
+The Cooper S is by far the most fun to drive, but it lacks the character of older fast Minis.
+You still get the heavy and direct steering, but the overwhelming opinion is that this Mini feels a little too grown up.

 The Clubman gets the same engines that are used in the other Mini models and they’re all advanced BMW-sourced units.